Burrill Surname

 How Common Is The Last Name Burrill? popularity and diffusion

-The last name Burrill is most common in The United States, where it is held by 2,552 people, or 1 in 142,029.
-In The United States Burrill is mostly found in: Massachusetts, where 11 percent reside, Maine, where 10 percent reside and Washington, where 7 percent reside.
-Other than The United States this last name exists in 27 countries.
-It is also common in England, where 15 percent reside and Canada, where 10 percent reside.
+It is most frequently held in The United States, where it is carried by 2,552 people, or 1 in 142,029.
+In The United States it is primarily found in: Massachusetts, where 11 percent reside, Maine, where 10 percent reside and Washington, where 7 percent reside.
+Excluding The United States Burrill exists in 27 countries.
+It is also found in England, where 15 percent reside and Canada, where 10 percent reside.

 Burrill Family Population Trend historical fluctuation